 COM 397 Internship: Provides on-the-job experience.
 Students may choose internships from approved list provided by Career Services, or they may make own arrangements within established guidelines by Career Services.

-COM 398 Independent Project: Offers an opportunity for specialized study and encourages intellectual curiosity, initiative, and sustained effort.
+COM 398 Independent Project: Offers an opportunity for specialized study and to encourage intellectual curiosity, initiative, and sustained effort.
 Independent Studies must be sponsored by a faculty member, and approved by an academic department.
 Proposal forms for Independent Studies are available (in electronic form suitable for download) on the Student Records web site (r-net.rollins.edu/studentrecords).

 COM 412 Conflict and Communication: Studies human behavior with particular attention to the role of conflict across various contexts (interpersonal relationships, group/team, organizational settings, and multi-cultural settings).

 COM 418 Advanced Public Relations: Addresses the advanced study of the discipline of public relations.
 Students develop skills in written and oral communication, critical thinking, problem solving, research, and strategic planning.
 Prerequisite: COM 318 or consent.
 PR Concentration.